TaskarCenterAtUW/workspaces-stack/README.md

 For stage or prod, tags *should* (must!) point to a commit in the main branch!

+The repos this process pulls from are:

+* TaskarCenterAtUW/workspaces-frontend
+* TaskarCenterAtUW/workspaces-cgimap
+* TaskarCenterAtUW/workspaces-openstreetmap-website
+* TaskarCenterAtUW/workspaces-pathways-editor
+* TaskarCenterAtUW/workspaces-rapid
+* TaskarCenterAtUW/workspaces-tasking-manager

 ### GH Actions

 See GitHub's actions tab in this repo for more deployment examples/steps.